-1.17.
+2.13.
 Conflicts of interest

-The Issuer as well as its subsidiaries and affiliates may, on their own behalf or on behalf of their customers, transact deals that have a negative effect on the performance of the Underlying of specific Warrant issues and thus on the value of the Warrant.
+The Issuer as well as its subsidiaries and affiliates may, on their own behalf or on behalf of their customers, transact deals that have a negative effect on the performance of the respective Underlying of specific Warrant issues and thus on the value of the Warrant.
+In addition, the Issuer as well as its subsidiaries and affiliates may hold shares in the company that issued the respective Underlying.

-The Issuer as well as its subsidiaries and affiliates may exercise a different function than the one currently exercised in respect of the Warrants, and they may issue additional derivatives in relation to the Underlying.
+The Issuer as well as its subsidiaries and affiliates may exercise a different function than the one currently exercised in respect of the Warrants, and they may issue additional derivatives in relation to the respective Underlying.
 An introduction of such new, competing products on the market can adversely affect the value of the Warrants.